CFEL-CMI/cmistark/README.md

 # CMIstark

-This program can calculate, view, and analyze the energy levels of adiabatic Stark energy curves of linear, symmetric top and asymmetric top molecules.
+This program can calculate, view, and analyze the energy levels of adiabatic Stark energy curves of linear, symmetric top, and asymmetric top molecules.

 The program package is developed and maintained by the Controlled Molecule Imaging group (CMI) at the Center for Free-Electron Laser Science (CFEL),